Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 We all love to spend time outside during the summer or parts of the country that have a temperate year-round climate.
 What’s more fun than an afternoon backyard barbecue, cocktails al fresco or a fancy garden party?
 Unless you’re fortunate enough to pick cloudy days for all your outdoor gatherings you need to find a source of shade to protect your guests from the effects of the scorching sun.

 Not to worry, there are plenty of stylish solutions for providing ample shade for your patio, porch, backyard or pool deck.
 The variety of shades will make your outdoor space much more versatile and enjoyable.
-Keep your friends and family cool and out of the sun’s harmful rays with these super shady ideas.
+This article discusses these 6 super shady ideas to help keep your friends and family cool and out of the sun’s harmful rays:

 This is probably the cheapest sun blocker around.
 Patio umbrellas range in size from 5 feet to 12 feet in diameter.
 Umbrellas are perfect to protect small seating or dining areas and can be set up anywhere and on any surface.